tobib92/SEEFLEX/README.md

 ## Resources

-- The SEEFLEX can be used for research purposes using CQPweb at RWTH Aachen University.
+- (coming soon...)
+The SEEFLEX can be used for research purposes using CQPweb at RWTH Aachen University.
 For access, please contact [Tobias Pauls](mailto:tobias.pauls@ifaar.rwth-aachen.de).
 - The SEEFLEX Shiny applications can be viewed [here](https://seeflex.otc.coscine.dev).

 ## Code